jainankit49/HackerGymContent/README.md

 Under the ``src`` folder there are two standard folders:

 * 	``src/main/java`` : Contains the actual code for solutions.
-Each topic has its own package and the name of the classes correspond with the name of the questions on http://hackergym.com
+Each topic has its own package and the name of the classes correspond with the name of the questions
 * 	``src/test/java`` : Contains the unit tests for solutions.
 The name of the packages and classes correspond with the packages and classess under ``src/main/java``

 ##How to Add your Custom Solutions